akeneo/sfcc-helpcenter/content/md/first-steps/what-data.md

 # Reference Entities [EE] [3.x]

-Since Akeneo Connector for SFCC `V19.8.0`, the Connector can manage PIM Reference Entity Records.
+Since the Akeneo Connector for SFCC `V19.8.0`, the Connector can manage PIM Reference Entity Records.

 Depending on your [Reference entity configuration](08-reference-entities.html), PIM `Reference Entity Records` will be mapped with SFCC `Content assets`.